Skip to main content

 Multicultural Reception

-Build community with alumni who are BIPOC, LGBTQIA+, members of disability community, are from various religious affiliations, and who were first generation or international students.
-We will eat yummy food, share amazing stories, laugh too much, and get to know some of the staff members from Intercultural Affairs, Accessibility and Disability Resources, the Center for Religion, Spirituality, and Social Justice, and the Office of International Student Affairs.
+Build community with fellow alums who are BIPOC, LGBTQIA+, members of the disability community, from various religious affiliations, or former first-generation or international students.
+We will eat delicious food, share amazing stories, laugh too much, and get to know staff members from Intercultural Affairs, Accessibility and Disability Resources, the Center for Religion, Spirituality, and Social Justice, and the Office of International Student Affairs.
+At 6:45 p.m., there will be remarks by Marc Reed, Vice President for Diversity, Equity, and Inclusion and Chief Diversity Officer.

 Social